Female shoesChinese Laundry Women's Hotline Platform Pump,Black,8 M US

 High heels: Shoes belonging to this category have a heel of significant height, at least 5cm.

-Flat shoesPuma Women's Espera III Sandal,White/Fluorscent Pink/Steel Grey,8 B US: Shoes belonging to this category have almost no heel whatsoever.
+Flat shoesPuma Women's Espera III Sandal,White/Fluorscent Pink/Steel Grey,8 B US

 The second heel-related criterion for female shoe characterization is the heel style: